SPECIAL ISSUE: FASHIONING RESURGENCE, PANEL 4 - 2022

 abstract

 While the mainstream fashion industry fumbles to balance its capitalist values and commitments to environmental protection, Indigenous creators in fashion have always taken a sustainable land-based approach to design and production.
-In the Fashioning Resurgence panel entitled Land-Based Fashion: A Leading Fashion Framework, Riley Kucheran mediates a discussion with Alethea Arnaquq-Baril, Bobby Itta, Tania Larsson, Amber Sandy on land being at the heart of Indigenous fashion.
+In the Fashioning Resurgence panel entitled Land-Based Fashion: A Leading Fashion Framework, Riley Kucheran mediates a discussion with Alethea Arnaquq-Baril, Bobby Itta, Tania Larsson, and Amber Sandy on land being at the heart of Indigenous fashion.
 Each panelist offers different insights into land-based fashion from their unique perspectives as artists, designers, and filmmakers as they unpack what that means and how Indigenous designers can embody the values that come with being in relation to land.
 The panelists delve into topics about what land means to them, what materials they use from the land in their practices, the connection between food and fashion, land in urban settings, community-based entrepreneurship, and knowledge sharing via social media.
 The panel also discusses the difference between learning a land-based technique and learning the stories, culture, and values behind those techniques.

 keywords